jcachayG93/research-asp_integration_tests/README.md

 There are two entities:

 About simplifications
-> The intention of this project is to demo how to test, not the design of the App.
-So This is not a Domain Driven Design correct application.
+> The intention of this project is to demo how to test, not the App's design.
+So this is different from a domain-driven design correct application.

 ### Order
-Some customer placed an order for something (details irrelevant)
+Some customers placed an order for something (details irrelevant)

 ### Shipment
 Represents a shipment for an order.